t1ra/hypixel/README.md

 * working

     * The development branch.
 There may be rapid, breaking API changes.
-Bugs are fixed faster, but they may be more of them.
+Bugs are fixed faster, but there may be more of them.

 ## Installing